Environmental Initiative, Environmental Studies & Environmental Policy

 Attribute/Distribution: SS

-ES 312 (POLS 312) Urban Environmental Policy Workshop 4 Credits
+EVST 312 (POLS 312) Urban Environmental Policy Workshop 4 Credits

 An urban environmental planning and policy course in which students explore an issue affecting the local community, evaluate current policy responses and possible alternatives, and present recommendations to public officials, local organizations, and community members.
 Student research and analysis will draw on primary and secondary data, as well as feedback from conducting individual interviews, focus groups, and community meetings.
 Prior projects include determining how Bethlehem's new City Revitalization improvement Zone (CRIZ) might best benefit the South Side of Bethlehem, PA.

-ES 315 (HIST 315) American Environmental History 3-4 Credits
+EVST 315 (HIST 315) American Environmental History 4 Credits

-Relationship between Americans and their natural environment from the colonial period to the present: impact of European settlement, attributes toward wilderness, role of technological development, rise of preservation and conservation movements, establishment of national parks, recent environmental protection legislation.
+Relationship between Americans and their natural environment from the colonial period to the present: impact of European settlement, attitudes toward wilderness, role of technological development, rise of preservation and conservation movements, establishment of national parks, recent environmental protection legislation.

-ES 319 (POLS 319) Mapping Data for Policymaking 4 Credits
+EVST 319 (POLS 319) Mapping Data for Policymaking 4 Credits

 This research methods course teaches students to highlight important conditions and trends – ones that warrant policymakers’ attention – using publicly available data sources (like the Census).
 Conveying information in a clear and persuasive way, one that motivates decision-makers to act, is a key step in any policymaking process.
 Students will become familiar with these databases and proficient at generating charts, graphs and maps using Microsoft Excel, Microsoft Access, and ArcMAP (three programs central to most jobs in policy-related fields).

-ES 320 (HMS 320, POLS 320) Food Justice in Urban Environments 4 Credits
+EVST 320 (HMS 320, POLS 320) Food Justice in Urban Environments 4 Credits

 This course will review how urban agriculture and city greening programs and policies are part of a growing movement working to strengthen neighborhoods, promote healthier living, and create more localized and sustainable food economies.
 This class will explore research and readings from multiple disciplines on these programs and policies, and will also delve into individual case studies that illustrate how efforts to improve food access, beautify vacant land, and reduce farm-to-table distances get creatively and successfully combined.

-ES 323 (HMS 323, JOUR 323) Health and Environmental Controversies 4 Credits
+EVST 323 (HMS 323, JOUR 323) Health and Environmental Controversies 4 Credits

 Exploration of health and environmental controversies from the perspectives of scientific uncertainty and mass media coverage.
-Examines genetic engineering, biotechnology, environmental health risks, and nanotechnology.
+Examines genetic engineering, biotechnology, environmental health risks and nanotechnology.
 Includes discussion of ethical and social responsibilities and interactions with the public.

-ES 328 (POLS 328) U.S. Politics and the Environment 4 Credits
+EVST 328 (POLS 328) U.S. Politics and the Environment 4 Credits

 An examination of contemporary American politics and policy dealing with environmental issues.
 Current controversies in the legislative and regulatory areas will be covered to examine environmental issues and the political process.
 Significant portions of the course readings will be taken from government publications.